Theodolite: Operation in surveying

-Triangulation, as invented by Gemma Frisius around 1533, consists of making such direction plots of the surrounding landscape from two separate standpoints.
+Triangulation, as invented by Gemma Frisius around 1533, consists of making direction plots of the surrounding landscape from two separate standpoints.
 The two graphing papers are superimposed, providing a scale model of the landscape, or rather the targets in it.
 The true scale can be obtained by measuring one distance both in the real terrain and in the graphical representation.

-Modern triangulation as, e.g., practiced by Snellius, is the same procedure executed by numerical means.
+Modern triangulation as, e.g., practiced by Willebrord Snellius, is the same procedure executed by numerical means.
 Photogrammetric block adjustment of stereo pairs of aerial photographs is a modern, three-dimensional variant.

-In the late 1780s, Jesse Ramsden, a Yorkshireman from Halifax, England who had developed the dividing engine for dividing angular scales accurately to within a second of arc (≈ 0.0048 mrad or 4.8 µrad), was commissioned to build a new instrument for the British Ordnance Survey.
+In the late 1780s, Jesse Ramsden, a Yorkshireman from Halifax, England, who had developed the dividing engine for dividing angular scales accurately to within a second of arc (≈ 0.0048 mrad or 4.8 μrad), was commissioned to build a new instrument for the British Ordnance Survey.
 The Ramsden theodolite was used over the next few years to map the whole of southern Britain by triangulation.

 In network measurement, the use of forced centering speeds up operations while maintaining the highest precision.
 The theodolite or the target can be rapidly removed from, or socketed into, the forced centering plate with sub-millimeter precision.
 Nowadays GPS antennas used for geodetic positioning use a similar mounting system.
 The height of the reference point of the theodolite—or the target—above the ground benchmark must be measured precisely.

 Transit theodolite

 The term transit theodolite, or transit for short, refers to a type of theodolite where the telescope is short enough to rotate in a full circle on its horizontal axis as well as around its vertical axis.
-It features a vertical circle which is graduated through the full 360 degrees and a telescope that could "flip over" ("transit the scope").
+It features a vertical circle which is graduated through the full 360 degrees and a telescope that can rotate 360-degrees (and thus "transit the scope").
 By reversing the telescope and at the same time rotating the instrument through 180 degrees about the vertical axis, the instrument can be used in 'plate-left' or 'plate-right' modes ('plate' refers to the vertical protractor circle).
 By measuring the same horizontal and vertical angles in these two modes and then averaging the results, centering and collimating errors in the instrument can be eliminated.
 Some transit instruments are capable of reading angles directly to thirty arc-seconds (≈ 0.15 mrad).
-Modern theodolites are usually of the transit-theodolite design, but engraved plates have been replaced with glass plates designed to be read with light-emitting diodes and computer circuitry, greatly improving accuracy up to arc-second (≈ 0.005 mrad) levels.
+Modern theodolites are usually of the transit-theodolite design, but engraved plates have been replaced with glass plates designed to be read with light-emitting diodes and digital circuitry, greatly improving accuracy up to arc-second (≈ 0.005 mrad) levels.